tanuj-saini/SplitWise/README.md

     ![Prometheus Config connection local](images/Connection-local.png)

-2.If your server is deployed on a cloud service or remote server, configure prometheus-config.yml accordingly as per the service requirements.
+2. If your server is deployed on a cloud service or remote server, configure prometheus-config.yml accordingly as per the service requirements.
  ![Prometheus Config local machine](images/prometheus-config-server.png)

   The connection management looks like this